Lindbergh kidnapping: Arrest of Hauptmann

-During a thirty-month period, a number of the ransom bills were spent throughout New York City.
-Detectives realized that many of the bills were being spent along the route of the Lexington Avenue subway, which connected the Bronx with the east side of Manhattan, including the German-Austrian neighborhood of Yorkville.
+During a 30-month period, a number of bills from the ransom were turning up throughout New York City.
+Detectives realized that many of the bills were being spent along the route of the Lexington Avenue subway, which connected the Bronx to the east side of Manhattan, including the German-Austrian neighborhood of Yorkville.

-On September 18, 1934, a Manhattan bank teller noticed a gold certificate from the ransom; a New York license plate number (4U-13-41-N.Y) penciled in the bill's margin allowed it to be traced to a nearby gas station.
-The station manager had written down the license number because his customer was acting "suspicious" and was "possibly a counterfeiter".
-The license plate belonged to a sedan owned by Richard Hauptmann of 1279 East 222nd Street in the Bronx, an immigrant with a criminal record in Germany.
-When Hauptmann was arrested, he was carrying a single 20-dollar gold certificate and over $14,000 of the ransom money was found in his garage.
+On September 18, 1934, a bank teller in Manhattan noticed a gold certificate from the ransom; a New York license plate number (4U-13-41-N.Y) penciled in the bill's margin allowed it to be traced to a nearby gas station.
+The station manager who received the bill had written down the license number on it because his customer was acting "suspicious" and believed he was "possibly a counterfeiter".
+The license plate belonged to a car owned by Bruno Richard Hauptmann of 1279 East 222nd Street in the Bronx, an immigrant with a criminal record in Germany.
+When Hauptmann was arrested, he was carrying a single 20-dollar gold certificate from the ransom and over $14,000 of the ransom money was found in a suitcase in his garage.

-Hauptmann was arrested, interrogated, and beaten at least once throughout the following day and night.
-Hauptmann stated that the money and other items had been left with him by his friend and former business partner Isidor Fisch.
+Hauptmann was arrested, interrogated, and beaten by police at least once throughout the following day and night.
+He stated that the money and other items had been left with him by his friend and former business partner Isidor Fisch.
 Fisch had died on March 29, 1934, shortly after returning to Germany.
-Hauptmann stated he learned only after Fisch's death that the shoebox that was left with him contained a considerable sum of money.
+Hauptmann stated he learned only after Fisch's death that the suitcase that was left with him contained a considerable sum of money.
 He kept the money because he claimed that it was owed to him from a business deal that he and Fisch had made.
-Hauptmann consistently denied any connection to the crime or knowledge that the money in his house was from the ransom.
+Hauptmann consistently denied any connection to the crime or knowledge that the money found in his house was from the ransom.

-When the police searched Hauptmann's home, they found a considerable amount of additional evidence that linked him to the crime.
-One item was a notebook that contained a sketch of the construction of a ladder similar to that which was found at the Lindbergh home in March 1932.
-John Condon's telephone number, along with his address, were discovered written on a closet wall in the house.
-A key piece of evidence, a section of wood, was discovered in the attic of the home.
-After being examined by an expert, it was determined to be an exact match to the wood used in the construction of the ladder found at the scene of the crime.
+When the police searched Hauptmann's home, a considerable amount of additional evidence was found, linking him to the crime.
+One item was a notebook containing a sketch of the construction of a ladder similar to the one found at the Lindbergh home in March 1932; John Condon's address and telephone number were discovered written on a closet wall in the house.
+Another key piece of evidence, a section of wood, was discovered in the attic of the home; after being examined by an expert, it was determined to be an exact match to the wood used in the construction of the ladder found at the crime scene.

-Hauptmann was indicted in the Bronx on September 24, 1934, for extorting the $50,000 ransom from Charles Lindbergh.
-Two weeks later, on October 8, Hauptmann was indicted in New Jersey for the murder of Charles Augustus Lindbergh Jr. Two days later, he was surrendered to New Jersey authorities by New York Governor Herbert H. Lehman to face charges directly related to the kidnapping and murder of the child.
-Hauptmann was moved to the Hunterdon County Jail in Flemington, New Jersey, on October 19.
+On September 24, 1934, Hauptmann was indicted in the Bronx for extorting the $50,000 ransom from Charles Lindbergh.
+Two weeks later on October 8, Hauptmann was indicted in New Jersey for the murder of Charles Augustus Lindbergh Jr. Two days later, New York Governor Herbert H. Lehman surrendered Hauptmann to New Jersey authorities to face charges directly related to the kidnapping and murder of the child.
+On October 19, Hauptmann was moved to the Hunterdon County Jail in Flemington, New Jersey.